Vladikak/FrogBuild/README.md

 # FrogBuild

-Easy tool to quicly build logo of FrogTeam
+Easy tool to quickly build logo of FrogTeam